eliezerfot123/Kreyol/README.md

 Dependancies
 ======

-In addition to the requirements, Elasticsearch is needed to run the search queries.
+In addition to the requirements, Needs Elasticsearch running on the development machine to run the search queries.